microdee/Nuke.Unreal/README.md

 ```

 > [!NOTE]
-> Conan packages uses `/` to delimit version (`conan::zlib/1.2.3`).
+> Conan packages use `/` to delimit version (`conan::zlib/1.2.3`) instead of space.
 VCPKG through xrepo cannot set specific version so attempting to do `vcpkg::zlib 1.2.3` will result in failing installation, but `vcpkg::zlib` is fine.

 > [!NOTE]
 > Since Unreal requires `MD` C runtime linkage `runtimes='MD'` is implicitly added by Nuke.Unreal.